|Nutrition Facts (per serving)|

-If you've got a ripe avocado on hand and aren't quite feeling like guacamole, this easy avocado spread recipe is a great alternative.
+If you have a ripe avocado on hand and aren't quite feeling like guacamole, this easy avocado spread recipe is a great alternative.

-Mayonnaise lends a creamy texture and zippy tang that makes this an ideal sandwich condiment or dollop for fried fish, like this cornmeal-crusted flounder.
+Mayonnaise lends a creamy texture and zippy tang that makes this an ideal sandwich condiment or dollop for fried fish.
 You also can serve this kid-friendly recipe as a dip.
 Carrots, celery, jicama, radish, bell peppers, or chips would all pair nicely with it.

 You can use a fork to mash the avocado and mix the spread, but if you're after a super-creamy texture, try using an immersion blender.